metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 Here in this case this will happen when you run `Set-NetworkProfile.ps1` which runs only on demand, however you won't notice this problem until system is rebooted.

-**NOTE:** Since Windows Firewall Ruleset v0.11.0, `Set-NetworkProfile` runs by default and there is no way to avoid this issue because the function is run as Administrator.
+**NOTE:** In previous versions of Firewall Ruleset since v0.11.0, `Set-NetworkProfile` runs by default, however this is no longer the case in most recent versions.

 There are many options to troubleshoot this problem, most of which are just a workaround but don't actually bring these options back, so here are my favorites that should fix it instead: